jrdukes/mysql-api/README.md

-## Practice Project using mySQL and JavaScript
+## Project using mySQL AP, JavaScript with React